PhillipBC/NonHermitianNRG/README.md

 # NonHermitianNRG

+_We ask that if you use this code in your research, please cite our accompanying paper on arXiv, which describes the procedure:_ [[arXiv:2504.XXXXX](https://arxiv.org/abs/2504.XXXXX)]

 Julia script that implements a non-Hermitian Numerical Renormalization Group (NRG) procedure to solve
 - The non-Hermitian Kondo model
 - The non-Hermitian Anderson Impurity model.